michaelhuang74/FP16-Neural-Style/README.md

 # FP16-Neural-Style

-Trying to modify the neural style for training in half precision, i.e., FP16.
-This project is in working progress.
+FP16 version of neural style.
 It mostly is copied from neural style.